hackclub/hackclub/workshops/todo-list-app/README.md

 Initially, it is an empty array.
 So we have to check whether it is empty or not, then map through it.

 For now, let's display using `<h1>`.
-Later we create a component for displaying it.
+Later we create a component for saying it.

 ```jsx
 return(